 This may sound ironic, but the best time to apply for an SBA loan is when you don't desperately need it.
 Even when you're in your busiest season, it would be best if you could look ahead and prepare for the upcoming off-season.
 Did you know that lenders prefer to fund business that has been experiencing a profitable period?
 When applying for an SBA, the officers will require to look at your cash flow and forecast statements to see the business cycles and better understand your business.
 As long as you can prove the ability to get through the off-season, you'll most likely stand a chance to receive the funding that you need.

 Besides all the signs listed above, make sure to check the SBA website and see if you meet all the eligibility requirements.

 First Liberty - Your Trusted Source for SBA Loan

-In general, when it comes to loans, our advice for you is to “look before you leap.”
-Once you’ve decided to go forth with applying for a small business loan, First Liberty Capital is here to help.
-With more than 25 years of service, we’re committed to providing you with the support that you need to get the funding that potentially leads your business to great success.
+In general, when it comes to loans, our advice for you is to "look before you leap."
+Once you've decided to go forth with applying for a small business loan, First Liberty Building & Loan is here to help.
+With more than 25 years of service, we're committed to providing you with the support that you need to get the funding that potentially leads your business to great success.